jharmn/api-standards/api-style-guide.md

 Any failed request validation responds `400 Bad Request` HTTP status.
 If clients attempt to modify read-only fields, this is also a `400 Bad Request`.

-If there are business rules (more than data type/length/etc), it is best to provide a specific error code & message (in addition to the `400`) for that validation.
+If there are business rules (more than data type, length, etc.), it is best to provide a specific error code and message (in addition to the `400`) for that validation.

 For situations which require interaction with APIs or processes outside of the current request, the `422` status code is appropriate.
 For more practical examples, see the [PPaaS Blog on this topic](http://ppaas/news/2014/05/01/added-standards-for-422-http-status/)

-After successful update, PUT operations should respond with `204 No Content` status, with no response body.
+After successful update, PUT operations should respond `204 No Content` HTTP status with no response body.

 ### Update Partial Single Resoure